chimericdream/worldofpannotia.com/src/_wondrous_items/robe-of-blending.md

   marketPriceSpecial: ""
   weight: "1 lb"
   description: |
     When this robe is put on, the wearer intuitively knows that the garment has very special properties.
 A _robe of blending_ enables its wearer to appear to be part of his surroundings.
-This allows him a +10 competence bonus on _hide_ checks.
+This allows him a +10 competence bonus on {% skill_link hide %} checks.
 The wearer can adopt the appearance of another creature, as with the {% spell_link disguise-self %} spell, at will.
 All creatures acquainted with and friendly to the wearer see him normally.
 ---